 Also, by eliminating half of it, the starter that’s left is happier because it’s not competing with other yeast cells for food.
 Lastly, from a chemical standpoint, removing excess starter helps keep the ph level at the sweet spot where the yeast loves to live.

 What if my starter rises and then sinks before I get a chance to bake?
 Don’t worry.
 This just means that you missed the prime time for baking.
 Simply stir the starter, add a dash more flour and water, and wait for it to rise again.

 Test Kitchen tip: You can control the timing of your starter.
 If you’d like it to rise quickly, warm it up.
 Use slightly warmer water in your mix and let it sit in a warm place.
 If you want to let the starter rise slowly, use cooler water or let sit in a cooler place, like a basement.
 Note that the longer your starter takes to rise, the more tang it will have.

 Step 4: Bake

 When bubbly and roughly doubled in size, your starter is ready to use!
 Pour off the amount needed in the recipe.
 Here’s how to make warm, crusty sourdough bread.

-You can also stir a cup or two of starter into most breads and pizzas-even stuffed crescent rolls!
+You can also stir a cup or two of starter into most breads—and even pizza dough!

 Step 5: Saving Your Starter

 The remaining starter will survive in the fridge for up to two weeks before it needs another feeding.
 Simply cover the starter container and stick it in the fridge.
 With proper care, your sourdough starter can live indefinitely.
 (Some bakers claim to use starter that’s decades old.
 One US woman won a Wyoming State Historical Society award for her 122-year-old starter!)

-When you want to use it again, bring the starter to room temperature for an hour or two, and then feed the starter (No. 3 above).
+When you want to use it again, bring the starter to room temperature for an hour or two, and then feed the starter (Step 3 above).
 Wait for it to bubble, and then use it.
-You can repeat steps three and four as often as you like.
+You can repeat Step 3 and Step 4 as often as you like.
 With regular feedings, your starter will continue to get stronger, with more leavening power in your breads.